rsdoiel/antenna/archives/2025/science_and_technology_2025.31.md

 ---

-## AWS offers $1B credit to slash Uncle Sam cloud bills - and lock in as a provider until at least 2028
+## AWS offers $1B credit to slash Uncle Sam's cloud bills - and lock in as a provider until at least 2028

 date: 2025-08-07, updated: 2025-08-07, from: The Register (UK I.T.
 News)